 The eve of my salvation was what C.S.
 Lewis might call a “mad midnight moment,” only this midnight lasted three years before the Lord brought me to repentance.
-Though I often cried for daybreak, to my unregenerate mind dawn was only a new shade of color in the sky, a sufficient degree of light by which to see; I did not yet know just how bright this new light would be.
+I often cried for daybreak, but, to my unregenerate mind, dawn was only a new shade of color in the sky, a sufficient degree of light by which to see.
+I did not yet know just how bright this new light would be.

 The last year was perhaps the maddest of the three.
 The slow march of time proved most painful: I could feel every scraping moment pass me by.
 Many nights were spent poring over the Scriptures for bits of hope, a grace I did not recognize at the time.
 Instead, Nehemiah, Galatians, and the Synoptic Gospels were tantalizers conspiring to offer a message of hope that would just as quickly leave.
 I recorded the tension in my journal:

 I don’t understand grace.
 I am not reconciled, and it’s exhausting because I want to love.
 I want so badly to be with God, but I can’t because sin won’t let me.
 I feel almost caged, yes, as enslaved to sin.
 It brings me to tears that I am so far from love.

 The pages continue,

 Why?
 Why am I like this?
 How long will I be enslaved by sin?
 If you died for my sins and paid the price, how long will I remain in captivity?
 How long will I be angry?

 It wasn’t long until Luke’s account of Peter’s denial gripped me.

 And the Lord turned and looked at Peter.
 And Peter remembered the saying of the Lord, how he had said to him, “Before the rooster crows today, you will deny me three times.”
 And he went out and wept bitterly (Luke 22:61–62 emphasis mine).